avokado2/polygon-animation/README.md

 # polygon-animation
 my first java program.
 It allows you to draw a polygon with a given number of vertices and change the coordinates of both individual vertices and all vertices (move, rotate the figure around the center).
+Each change can be saved as a separate frame to a file and then play this file with 60 fps animation between the saved frames.
+The animation supports setting different Easings (easings.net)